abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 This particular equivalence (a set as a category with no morphisms) is, however, rarely useful.
 Not because it's incorrect in any way, but rather because category theory is _all about the morphisms_ --- if the _arrows_ in set theory are nothing but a connection between the sets that serve as their source and a destination, in category theory it's the _objects_ that are nothing but a source and destination for the arrows that connect them to other objects.
 This is why, in the diagram above, the arrows, and not the objects, are colored: if you ask me, the category of sets should really be called _the category of functions_.

-Speaking of which, note that objects in a category can be connected by multiple arrows and that having the same source and target sets does not in any way make arrows equivalent.
+Speaking of which, note that objects in a category can be connected by multiple arrows and that having the same source and target does not in any way make arrows equivalent.

 ![Two objects connected with multiple arrows](../02_category/arrows.svg)